5l1v3r1/Obscurity/README.md

 Note - for User:Pass injection domain names may be used to bypass some domain based filters, as well as for social engineering + phishing - e.g https://google.com@github.io

+# Future
+In the immediate future we intend to add additional character substitutions which work as well as cyrillic for the given purpose.